Our 10 proposals at COP29 to leverage cycling for climate protection

 confidential_letter.svg

-1/ Increase dedicated infrastructure by 100% until 2030, especially inter-town AND multimodal network connectivity for mid-distance commute.
+1/ Increase dedicated infrastructure by 100% until 2030, especially inter-town AND multimodal network connectivity for daily journeys(to replace car trips).

 2/ Increase school and work trips by 150% until 2030 via tax, subsidies and promotion